Students at Year 10 take two Art options, each running for a 6 months course.

 Research has shown Dance empowers students and brings improvement to personal and psychological well-being.
 Dance will develop confidence in the individual and their ability to work as part of a group.
 Dance can be taken right through the senior levels of study, including Scholarship.
 Dance is a university approved subject and many universities offer continued study.

 The emphasis is on a course of practical study.
 This offers exploration of a variety of fields, media and techniques.
-These include drawing, Painting, Design, Photography, Printmaking and mixed media.
+These include drawing, painting, design, photography, printmaking and mixed media.
 The visual environment is used as a basis for students to develop perceptual awareness, creative imagination and personal style, develop skills with facility and to think creatively.
+Visual Art splits into Practical Art, Design and Photography at senior level.

 Courses in this Learning Area